 About the Gallery

-The Canadian collection which is the most complete in Canada features such works by: Louis-Phillippe Hebert, Tom Thomson, the Group of Seven, Emily Carr, Alex Colville, Jean-Paul Riopelle and Jack Rush.
-I have to be honest, only a few of these are known to me – Emily Carr, Alex Colville, and Louis-Phillippe Hebert.
+The Canadian collection, which is the most complete in Canada, features works by Louis-Phillippe Hebert, Tom Thomson, the Group of Seven, Emily Carr, Alex Colville, Jean-Paul Riopelle, and Jack Rush.
+I have to be honest; only a few of these are known to me: Emily Carr, Alex Colville, and Louis-Phillippe Hebert.

-This giant spider sculpture which graces the plaza in front of the Gallery was done by Louise Bourgeois and is known as Maman.
+This giant spider sculpture that graces the plaza in front of the gallery was done by Louise Bourgeois and is known as Maman.

 Here are just a few of the photos we were able to take.

-Remember I mentioned I ran into a spot of trouble while taking photos.
-The one of me standing behind the curtain was a no no but my husband was quick enough to sneak it in before I was asked not to get inside.
-I guess they were concerned it could fall over which I totally understand!
+Remember when I mentioned I ran into a spot of trouble while taking photos?
+The one of me standing behind the curtain was a no-no, but my husband was quick enough to sneak it in before I was asked not to get inside.
+I guess they were concerned it could fall over, which I totally understand!